Medical aid-in-dying laws pose no risk to vulnerable populations, including those living with disabilities

+3. A person with a disability is only eligible for medical aid in dying if they are terminally ill with six months or less to live.
+In addition, the person has to be an adult, able to make informed healthcare decisions and able to take the medication themselves.

 4. No one can get a medical aid-in-dying prescription unless and until two doctors and two independent witnesses confirm that the person requesting it is not being coerced to do so.

 5. Coercing someone to use medical aid in dying is a felony punishable under state criminal laws.

 6. In a combined 40 years of practice across jurisdictions that authorize medical aid in dying, there has not been a single case of abuse or coercion nor any criminal or disciplinary charges filed, not one.
-Currently medical aid in dying is authorized in nine jurisdictions.
+Currently medical aid in dying is authorized in ten jurisdictions.

 7. Two out of three people living with a disability support medical aid in dying according to surveys in Connecticut, New Jersey and Massachusetts.

 8. Activists in the disability community — like Dr. Steven Hawking, among others — are some of the strongest supporters of medical aid in dying as an option.